Apollo013/AngularJS_WebApi_Jasmine_Karma/README.md

 ---

-A refresher app that takes a look under the hood covers a wide range of features & functionality concerning AngularJS, Web Api 2 & Karma. (under development)
+A refresher app that takes a look under the hood and covers a wide range of features & functionality concerning AngularJS, Web Api 2 & Karma. (under development)

 ---